labs42io/clean-code-typescript/README.md

 1. You are not allowed to write any production code unless it is to make a failing unit test pass.

-2. You are not allowed to write any more of a unit test than is sufficient to fail; and compilation failures are failures.
+2. You are not allowed to write any more of a unit test than is sufficient to fail, and; compilation failures are failures.

 3. You are not allowed to write any more production code than is sufficient to pass the one failing unit test.